Proven Way to Sync Spotify to iPod | Nano, Touch, Shuffle and Classic

 • Manually choose playlist to sync:

 Step 4: Select the appropriate option and click on the OK button.
-Your iPod will now begin it’s synchronization process.
+Your iPod will now begin its synchronization process.

 Step 5: Once the synchronization is complete you can safely eject your iPod from the system.